vegaprotocol/documentation/docs/tutorials/transferring-assets.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-## Transfer to a Vega key or to fund rewards
+# Transfers: Key-to-key and trading rewards
-You can send assets to **another Vega key** or to a **reward pool** using transfers.
+You can use transfers to send assets to **another Vega key** or to a **reward pool** to fund trading rewards.

-Key-to-key transfers can be one-off, or they can be set up to happen over and over again, at least while the key sending the assets has enough money to keep the transfers going and to pay the fees.
+Key-to-key transfers can be one-off, or they can be set up to send assets repeatedly, for as long as the key sending the assets has enough money to keep the transfers funded and to pay the fees.

 Transfers to fund reward pools can only be recurring, though they can be set up to limit for how long they supply a reward pool, or can be cancelled.

-When setting up a transfer, you'll need enough of the asset to transfer the nominated amount, as well as enough to pay the transfer fee, otherwise the transfer will be cancelled.

-### Key requirements
+### Requirements
 To set up a transfer, you'll need:
+* **Enough of the asset** to transfer the nominated amount and pay the transfer fee for each transfer, otherwise the transfer will be cancelled
-* **Vega public key** that the assets are coming from
+* **Vega public key** that the assets are coming from.
+You must use the **same key pair** to sign the transaction, because the funds have to come from a key you control
-* **Public key or [account type](../grpc/vega/vega.proto.mdx#accounttype)** (either the number or `ACCOUNT_TYPE_.."`) that the assets are going to
+* **Public key or [account type](../grpc/vega/vega.proto.mdx#accounttype)** (either the number or `ACCOUNT_TYPE_.."`) that the assets are going to)
-* **[Asset ID](../graphql/queries/assets-connection.mdx)** for the asset you want to transfer.
+* **[Asset ID](../graphql/queries/assets-connection.mdx)** for the asset you want to transfer
-* Use the **same key pair** to sign the transaction, because the funds have to come from a key you control
 * **Transfer amount**, which must be written with no decimal point, but include all decimal places.
 The amount in the below examples is based on an 18 decimal point asset, and so these transfers would allot 1 tVEGA for transferring

 ## Key-to-key transfers
-A key-to-key transfer allows you to transfer assets between two keys.
+A key-to-key transfer allows you to transfer assets between two Vega keys.
 You'll need enough of the asset to transfer the nominated amount, as well as enough to pay the transfer fee.

 ### One-off transfer to Vega key
-A one-off transfer cannot be cancelled.

-You can set a delivery date/time for when the transfer arrives with the recipient account.
+You can set a **delivery date/time** for when the transfer arrives with the recipient account.
 The `deliverOn` field sets whether the transfer is delivered immediately or at a predetermined date/time.

 `deliverOn` only accepts Unix time in seconds.
 Setting it to 0 means the transfer will be completed immediately.
 Note: when you delay a transfer, the amount leaves your account but is not delivered until the date/time you chose.

+A one-off transfer cannot be cancelled, regardless of when the transfer is scheduled to arrive.

 <Tabs groupId="KeytoKeytransferOnce">
 <TabItem value="KeytoKeytransferOnceLinuxcmd" label="Linux / OSX command line example">